AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 ### Set up Data Elements and Rules {#setting-up-data-elements-and-rules}

-In Experience Platform Launch, create Data Elements and Rules that are necessary for tracking Dynamic Media viewers.
+In Experience Platform Tags, create Data Elements and Rules that are necessary for tracking Dynamic Media viewers.

-See [How data and event tracking works in the integration](#how-data-and-event-tracking-works-in-the-integration) for an overview of tracking with Experience Platform Launch.
+See [How data and event tracking works in the integration](#how-data-and-event-tracking-works-in-the-integration) for an overview of tracking with Experience Platform Tags.

-See [Sample configuration](#sample-configuration) for a sample configuration in Experience Platform Launch that demonstrates how to track an asset name on viewer load.
+See [Sample configuration](#sample-configuration) for a sample configuration in Experience Platform Tags that demonstrates how to track an asset name on viewer load.

 See [Configure the Dynamic Media Viewers extension](#configuring-the-dynamic-media-viewers-extension) for in-depth information about the extension's capabilities.

 ### Publish a library {#publishing-a-library}

-To change in the Experience Platform Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you must *publish* such changes.
-Publishing in Experience Platform Launch is performed from the Publishing tab under the Property configuration.
+To change in the Experience Platform Tags configuration (including Property, Extensions, Rules, and Data Elements set up), you must *publish* such changes.
+Publishing in Experience Platform Tags is performed from the Publishing tab under the Property configuration.

-Platform Launch can potentially have multiple Development environments, one Staging environment, and one Production environment.
-By default the Platform Launch Cloud Configuration in Experience Manager points the Experience Manager author node to the Stage environment of Platform Launch.
-The Experience Manager Publish node points to the Production environment of Platform Launch.
-This arrangement means that with the default Experience Manager settings, it is necessary to publish the Platform Launch library to the Staging environment.
+Experience Platform Tags can potentially have multiple Development environments, one Staging environment, and one Production environment.
+By default the Experience Platform Tags Cloud Configuration in Experience Manager points the Experience Manager author node to the Stage environment of Platform Tags.
+The Experience Manager Publish node points to the Production environment of Experience Platform Tags.
+This arrangement means that with the default Experience Manager settings, it is necessary to publish the Experience Platform Tags library to the Staging environment.
 Doing so lets you use it in Experience Manager author.
 You can then publish it into the Production environment so that it can be used in Experience Manager publish.

-See [Environments](https://experienceleague.adobe.com/docs/launch/using/publish/environments/environments.html#environment-types) for more information about Experience Platform Launch environments.
+See [Environments](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/environments/environments.html) for more information about Experience Platform Tags environments.

 Publishing a library involves the following two steps: